kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

     type: mysql
 ```

-Currently, Kestra supports three databases: H2, MySQL and PostgreSQL.
-H2 can be convenient to use for local development but MySQL or PostgreSQL must be used in production.
+Currently, Kestra supports three databases: H2, MySQL, and PostgreSQL.
+H2 can be convenient for local development, but MySQL or PostgreSQL must be used in production.

 ## Minimal configuration
 The most important thing is to configure the way Kestra connects to a database, what is called a datasource.